energietransitie/sdg-swiper/README.md

 This is the standlone version for the SDG swiper: a tool that allows users to swipe through all 17 SDGs to find out on what SDGs they have impact on it, either through their IT project or anything else.

+## Updating SDGs
+Don't know how to code, but want to update SDG information?
+No problem!

+Updating SDG information:
+- Go to the [SDG data file](src/constants/SdgData.ts) and edit the desired SDG.
+- Updated title or description?
+Ensure to update the translation files also: [English](web/locales/en/translation.json) and [Dutch](web/locales/nl/translation.json).

 ## Deploying

 Deploying this application can be done via the following steps: